David-Kuku/Kuku_MMK/README.md

 - To start the server, run the command: <br/>
     npm run dev<br/>

 - Base Url: http://localhost:3000/.
 This can be accessed in your web browser.
-A JSON with status of UP {"status":"Active"} will be displayed
+A JSON {"status":"Active"} will be displayed

+## 4. Testing
+- To run tests, run the command: <br/>
+    npm run test <br/>

+## 5. Deployment
+- A live version of the code is hosted on Heroku and is available at https://kuku-mmk.herokuapp.com/